Troubleshoot network connectivity: Device discovery

 txt = []

-Here, you can see a host record was found containing the hostname fuchsia-c863-1470-51da and subsequently resolved to fe80::ca63:14ff:fe70:51db, which is the address of the connected Fuchsia target device.
+In this example, you can see that a host record was found that contains the hostname of fuchsia-c863-1470-51da which then resolved to fe80::ca63:14ff:fe70:51db.
+This is the address of the connected Fuchsia target device.

 mDNS packet inspection

 If no records are found, you can look to see if the target device is replying to mDNS queries. mDNS operates on port 5353, which can be inspected with tcpdump.
-When running this command, restrict it to your target interface and filter the results by the IPv6 protocol and mDNS port, for example:
+When you run this command, restrict the command to your target interface and filter the results by the IPv6 protocol and mDNS port.
+For example:

 sudo tcpdump -n -i zx-c863147051da "ip6 && port 5353"

-This command prints output similar to the following, which shows an mDNS query and response cycle:
+This command prints output similar to the following, which shows an mDNS query and the response cycle:

 $ sudo tcpdump -n -i zx-c863147051da "ip6 && port 5353"